Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

 ### Tutorial Requirements

 This tutorial is demonstrated on the VCK190 evaluation kit.
 Install the necessary licenses for Vivado, Vitis, and XSCT/XSDB tools.
-Contact your Xilinx sales representative for any assistance.
+Contact your AMD sales representative for any assistance.
 For more information, see [https://www.xilinx.com/products/boards-and-kits/vck190.html](https://www.xilinx.com/products/boards-and-kits/vck190.html).

 #### Hardware Requirements